rpdecks/rkp/content/english/blog/structuring-requests.md

   - "The page does not redirect, and I get this error message.
 Bonus points...
 Here's a screenshot"
 - Say what you expect or want to happen
 - Detail what you have tried already
-- More extra credit: "I googled it and these two links to results..."
+- More extra credit: "I googled it and these two links to results were the most helpful..."
 - Include a picture
   - pro tip: your phone probably lets you mark that image up with arrows, circles, etc to really show me what you're talking about

 ### **5. Timing matters**

-In this day and age it's so easy to fire off a request into the internet ether any time of day and assume our target will see this at a good time.
+In this day and age, it's so easy to fire off a request into the internet ether any time of day and assume our target will see this at a good time.
 If we are wise, we may at least think about who we are asking and what their life is like especially if the response matters a lot to us.
 My kids are learning not to ask me anything until I have had some coffee in the morning.
 But also, not while I'm in the middle of something.

-I am reminded of a case where I found out the name of a person who had first hand knowledge of something in my family history that I wanted to know about.
+I am reminded of a case where I found out the name of a person who had first-hand knowledge of something in my family history that I wanted to know about.
 I wanted to contact him immediately but was told that his wife had just passed.
 It wasn't the time to ask him to do something for me.
 I think we all get the picture.

 **When you are sending your ask over the internet:**